ericvera/getsetdel/README.md

 ## Design

-GetSetVal is a key-value store with an small inventory layer on top of it.
+GetSetDel is a key-value store with an small inventory layer on top of it.

 It choses clearing the store and hydrating it from scratch over dealing with complex data migrations.
 This is enabled by the inventory layer which keeps track of details that would invalidate the data (data/schema version or tags) as well as custom metadata that you may need (e.g. last sync timestamp) to keep the data up to date.